-Ashley Mays-Williams, Ph.D. is an associate in the Litigation practice of Paul Hastings and is based in the New York office.
+Ashley Mays-Williams, Ph.D. is a partner in the Litigation practice of Paul Hastings and is based in the firm’s New York office.
 Her practice primarily focuses on intellectual property law, particularly patent litigation matters in the fields of pharmaceuticals and biotechnology.

 Dr. Mays-Williams has experience litigating cases arising under the Hatch-Waxman Act on behalf of innovator companies.
 She has represented life science companies in litigations involving pharmaceutical compounds, pharmaceutical formulations, and antibody technology.
 Dr. Mays-Williams has also represented and counseled clients in numerous other technology areas including medical devices, bone pastes and cements, and batteries.

 Dr. Mays-Williams received her J.D. from William Mitchell College of Law, cum laude, in 2012 where she served as a member of the intellectual property law review journal Cybaris®.